 Namjoon was an underground rapper in Seoul from an early age – he was already collaborating on songs and uploading them online by the time he turned 13 in 2007.
 He was in and out of various groups over the next three years and recorded music under the names Runch Randa, Largo, and The Nexist.
 As Runch Randa, he became quite prominent in the rap scene and helped organize and appeared at several rap events as a young teen.
 Although RM deleted all his uploaded independent work around 2010, some of his very early tracks still survive thanks to other artists who saved his work – for example, you can take a listen to Favourite Style, a collab with rapper Yammo.
 You can find links to his other underground stuff that survives in this great Twitter thread.

-Here’s a very short clip of Namjoon rapping at one of his last underground concerts in 2011.
+Here’s a very short clip of Namjoon rapping at one of his last underground concerts in 2011 (in the white tee and white ball cap at about the 30 second mark).
 You can see other well-known Korean rappers here, including Zico.
 You can also hear his song “F*** Cockroachez” with Zico here (when they were performing with their underground aliases, Nakseo and Runch Randa).

 Namjoon was “discovered” when he went to audition for a rap collective called Big Deal Squad in 2009.
 Although RM claims he blew his audition by forgetting the words, he impressed another well-known rapper who was there – Sleepy.
 (Fun fact: You can see Sleepy on the reality show Law of the Jungle with Jin, where they spent a week surviving together on an island.)